Falconry is a unique and ancient hunting partnership between human and bird but falconry is not easy; it requires dedication, money and time.

 7. Trap or purchase your bird.

-Trapping: After you receive your falconry apprenticeship license, you may apply to trap an immature (passage) red-tailed hawk.
+Trapping: After you receive your falconry apprenticeship license, you may trap an immature (passage) red-tailed hawk.
 There are tremendous advantages to starting with a passage red-tailed hawk–they have hunting experience and they are adapted to our climate and quarry.
 Finally, if you decide that falconry is not for you or you are unable to continue with it for some reason, the bird can be released back to the wild.

 If you are unable to trap a bird, a female Harris hawk makes a suitable alternative.
 They can be purchased from Ontario breeders.